 Deciding to get married is exciting.
 It can also be bewildering as you consider purchasing an engagement ring.
 After all, where do you even begin?

 Just the thought of it is enough to give most guys anxiety.
 That’s why we’ve put together this master checklist for getting the perfect engagement ring.
-This list may not take all of the work out of it, but it will certainly make it easier and more enjoyable.
+This engagement ring checklist may not take all of the work out of it, but it will certainly make it easier and more enjoyable.

 1. Decoding Hints and Her Style